yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

  * Siemens Gigaset Wlan repeater 108
 Copies of the mentioned FCC-documents may also be found at http://mobileaccess.de/fonera/

-According to OpenWRT, the output-power is set to 18dBm, in contrast to the FCC-RF-tests where an output power of almost 25dBm (actually 24.89dBm on channel 6 in 802.11g mode) is measured.
+According to OpenWrt, the output-power is set to 18dBm, in contrast to the FCC-RF-tests where an output power of almost 25dBm (actually 24.89dBm on channel 6 in 802.11g mode) is measured.
 Question here is, if further versions will provide an adjustable TX-Power up to that level.
-Is the information provided by OpenWRT of 18dBm just a hypothetical value???
+Is the information provided by OpenWrt of 18dBm just a hypothetical value???
 I found no reference in Kamikaze yet, how to adjust it.

 Another interessting issue is the possible frequency range, as specified by Atheros itself at http://www.atheros.com/pt/bulletins/AR5006AP_GBulletin.pdf - where the available band ranges from 2.300GHz to 2.500GHz.
 Question here is, if there will be an option to use further frequencies than the international standardized 14 Channels.
 In particular, there might be a very high interest e.g. from the amateur-radio community!

-Irregular updates of bleeding edge kamikaze Firmware along with pre-compiled packages and beta webinterface can be found at http://mobileaccess.de/fonera/bin and http://mobileaccess.de/fonera/bin/packages respectively.
-Simply add this URL to your ipkg configuration at /etc/ipkg.conf

 == Case ==
-to open the case, remove the two feet on the opposite site to the antenna jack, they'll reveal two crosspoint screws.
+To open the case, remove the two rubber feet on the opposite site to the antenna jack, they will reveal two crosspoint screws.

 == Serial ==
 If the ethernet jack is in front of you, it looks like (RXD and TXD directions are from the computer side, i.e. swapped with respect to Fonera board side)